alexyuly/chil/README.md

 ##### 1.2.1.6 Predicate type syntax

+The inverse of a type includes *all values* which are not in that type, indepedent of any context about the domain of possible types.
+Sometimes, it is desirable to specify a *predicate type*, which constrains the domain of a given type, by intersecting with the predicate.

-Also note: The type of `not |is: 0` includes *all* values which are not 0, including strings, objects, and so on.
-The type of just all *numbers* which are not 0, could be expressed as:
+For example, the type of `not |is: 0` includes all values which are not 0, like strings and lookups.
+The type of all *numbers* which are not 0, can be expressed verbosely as a type intersection:

 ```yaml
 all of: